Why IoT Needs Fog Computing?

 To deal with this challenge, Fog Computing is the champion.

 Fog computing allows computing, decision-making and action-taking to happen via IoT devices and only pushes relevant data to the cloud, Cisco coined the term “Fog computing “and gave a brilliant definition for #FogComputing: “The fog extends the cloud to be closer to the things that produce and act on IoT data.
 These devices, called fog nodes, can be deployed anywhere with a network connection: on a factory floor, on top of a power pole, alongside a railway track, in a vehicle, or on an oil rig.
 Any device with computing, storage, and network connectivity can be a fog node.
-Examples include industrial controllers, switches, routers, embedded servers, and video cameras.”
+Examples include industrial controllers, switches, routers, servers, and video surveillance cameras.”

 Source: Cisco